Overview of Delaware Mortgages

 If you plan to stay in your new home for the long haul, a fixed-rate mortgage might be the best choice for you.
 The most common type of home loan is a 30-year fixed-rate mortgage, in which the interest rate remains the same for the duration of the loan.
 Another option is a 15-year fixed-rate mortgage, which has lower interest rates but has higher monthly payments.

-If you’re buying a home in Delaware, conforming loan limits are at the standard $726,200 limit in every county.
+If you’re buying a home in Delaware, conforming loan limits are at the standard $832,750 limit in all three counties.
 If a loan exceeds that limit, it becomes a jumbo loan.
 If you are considering a jumbo loan for your mortgage, be aware that they come with higher interest rates to cover the increased risk on the part of the lender.

 Delaware ARM Loan Rates